 The reality is that Russian will take a long time to learn.
 It’s better to think in years, then in months.
 But that doesn’t mean that you’ll have to suffer for the first year (or months for that matter).
 No, if you take a structured approach that focuses on speaking, then you’ll surprise yourself within months.

 You see, learning Russian is a gradual process.
 While you may not be fluent after a couple of months, I guarantee that if you take your study time serious – you will be able to have simple conversations in Russian.
 If you put in the weekly practice, you’ll see that you’re literally getting better every month.

 Studies say around 1100 hours of practice

->

-> But back to the matter at hand.
-How long does it take to learn Russian?
+But back to the matter at hand.
+How long does it take to learn to speak Russian?
 Well, the experts say around 1100 hours.
-That makes Russian a language of intermediate difficulty.
-Check out the entire overview here on how long languages take to learn.
+That makes the Russian language of intermediate difficulty.
+Check out the entire overview here on how long you need to learn a language.

->

-> But as we already discussed: it’s a gradual process.
+But as we already discussed: it’s a gradual process.
 You will already be able to hold conversation – or even understand movies/series way before that point.